21. Women and the Civil Rights Movement

 During the fallout, white terrorists set Taylor’s porch on fire to intimidate her.
 Her family moved in with her parents and the Black community set up a guard in a nearby tree at night.

 Of the encounter, Taylor said, “The peoples there — they seemed like they wasn’t concerned about what happened to me, and they didn’t try and do nothing about it.
 I can’t help but tell the truth of what they done to me.”
-Even though she worried pushing for justice was putting her family in danger, She couldn’t help but tell the truth.
+Even though she worried pushing for justice was putting her family in danger, she couldn’t help but tell the truth.

 Taylor’s case resulted in a Grand Jury procedure, but none of the white men were arrested or indicted.
 Eugene Gordon, a Black writer for The Daily Worker, said, “The raping of Mrs. Recy Taylor was a fascist-like brutal violation of her personal rights as a woman and as a citizen of democracy.”

 Soon famous leaders of Black liberation and suffrage like Mary Church Terrell worked for Taylor’s case too, but a second grand jury resulted in the same inaction.
-Although Taylor never got the justice she deserved, her bold fierceness was an inspiring piece of the collective movement.
-Eventually, sadly, Taylor’s case was replaced by yet another and the spotlight moved on
+Although Taylor never got the justice she deserved, her fierce boldness was an inspiring piece of the collective movement.
+Taylor’s case would not be the last of this sort.
+As a result, Black women couldn’t just move on.
+Their assault continued, and, in many ways, continues to this day.

-It was legit dangerous to file a complaint against one of these drivers.
+It was dangerous to file a complaint against one of these drivers.
 And yet!
 In 1953 alone, Black citizens of Montgomery filed over thirty formal complaints of abuse and mistreatment on the buses.

 As early as 1954 Robinson threatened a boycott of the city buses.
 She wrote in a letter to the mayor, “Mayor Gayle, three-fourths of the riders of these public conveyances are Negroes.
 If Negroes did not patronize them, they could not possibly operate.
-More and more of our people are already arranging with neighbors and friends to ride to keep from being insulted and humiliated by bus drivers… Please consider this plea, and if possible, act favorably upon it, for even now plans are being made to ride less, or not at all, on our busses.”
+More and more of our people are already arranging with neighbors and friends to ride to keep from being insulted and humiliated by bus drivers… Please consider this plea, and if possible, act favorably upon it, for even now plans are being made to ride less, or not at all, on our buses.”

 But, of course, the situation continued.
 On March 2, 1955, Claudette Colvin, a teenager from Montgomery, Alabama, refused to give up her seat on a segregated bus.
 She was removed from the bus by two police officers and kept in a jail cell until her mother and pastor posted her bail.
 She hoped word of her experience would help elevate the cause of integration, but she became pregnant.
 Because most people had negative attitudes toward unmarried mothers, her actions did not receive public attention.

-It was legit dangerous to file a complaint against one of these drivers.
+It was dangerous to file a complaint against one of these drivers.
 And yet!
 In 1953 alone, Black citizens of Montgomery filed over thirty formal complaints of abuse and mistreatment on the buses.

 As early as 1954 Robinson threatened a boycott of the city buses.
 She wrote in a letter to the mayor, “Mayor Gayle, three-fourths of the riders of these public conveyances are Negroes.
 If Negroes did not patronize them, they could not possibly operate.
-More and more of our people are already arranging with neighbors and friends to ride to keep from being insulted and humiliated by bus drivers… Please consider this plea, and if possible, act favorably upon it, for even now plans are being made to ride less, or not at all, on our busses.”
+More and more of our people are already arranging with neighbors and friends to ride to keep from being insulted and humiliated by bus drivers… Please consider this plea, and if possible, act favorably upon it, for even now plans are being made to ride less, or not at all, on our buses.”

 But, of course, the situation continued.
 On March 2, 1955, Claudette Colvin, a teenager from Montgomery, Alabama, refused to give up her seat on a segregated bus.
 She was removed from the bus by two police officers and kept in a jail cell until her mother and pastor posted her bail.
 She hoped word of her experience would help elevate the cause of integration, but she became pregnant.
 Because most people had negative attitudes toward unmarried mothers, her actions did not receive public attention.

 Meanwhile, the NAACP geared up for direct action against segregation in Montgomery.
 However, the local male chapter leadership did not feel that the community was ready.
 So it was actually the actions of individual women--like Lucille Times--that pushed Montgomery’s Black community to the soon to be historical bus boycott.
 On June 15, 1955, Mrs. Times was driving to her local dry cleaners when the driver of a city bus tried to force her off the road.
 She and the driver exchanged angry words and even punches.
 When the police were called she was lucky not to have been arrested or beaten.
 When her complaints about the driver’s actions were ignored, Lucille Times mounted a one-woman boycott of city buses.
-Just her to start!
 She used her own car to offer rides to people waiting at bus stops, explaining why it was important to strike an economic blow against segregation.

 Six months later, the Black community in Montgomery was up and ready for action.
 On December 1, 1955, Rosa Parks, now a veteran in the struggle for bodily integrity, refused to give up her seat.
 She was arrested.